Manufacturing Processes & Methods Overview and Guide

 Plating involves depositing a thin metal layer onto a substrate, enhancing corrosion resistance, improving solderability, reducing friction, increasing hardness, and enhancing aesthetics.
 Common types of plating include:

-• Chrome Plating is common in automotive trim and plumbing fixtures because of its decorative shine and high hardness.
+Chrome Plating is commonly used in automotive trim and plumbing fixtures due to its decorative shine and high hardness.

 Heat Treatment

-Heat treatment processes alter the microstructure of metals to change their physical and mechanical properties, improving their performance and durability.
+Heat treatment processes alter the microstructure of metals, changing their physical and mechanical properties to improve performance and durability.
 Techniques include:

-• Tempering: Usually follows quenching and increases the toughness of iron-based alloys.
+Tempering: This process typically follows quenching and enhances the toughness of iron-based alloys.

 Polishing and Buffing